Hairy Bikers Manchester Tart Recipe

 Instructions

-4. Assemble and serve: Spread raspberry jam over the cooled crust.
-Pour the custard over the jam, sprinkle with toasted coconut, and chill for at least 1 hour.
-Decorate with cherries and serve.
+6. Assemble: Spread the raspberry conserve over the cooled pastry base.
+Pour the custard over the jam and smooth the top.
+Sprinkle with toasted coconut and chill for at least 2 hours.
+Decorate with cherries before serving.

 Leave a Reply